RetroPie/RetroPie-Docs/docs/Scraper.md

 ## Lars Muldjord's Skyscraper

 **Skyscraper** by Lars Muldjord is a powerful and versatile yet easy to use game scraper written in C++ for use with multiple frontends running on a Linux system.
 It scrapes and caches various game resources from various web sources, including media such as screenshot, cover and video.
-It then gives you the option to combine all of these resources into the most complete results by using the provided 'localdb' scraping module.
+It then gives you the option to generate a game list and artwork for the chosen frontend by combining all of the cached resources.

 For a more thorough description of any functionality described here, please check out the [official Skyscraper documentation](https://github.com/muldjord/skyscraper).

 ### Installation

 1. Quit EmulationStation (from the start menu or press F4) and type `sudo ~/RetroPie-Setup/retropie_setup.sh`.
 2. Choose **Manage Packages** then **Manage experimental packages**.
 3. Select `skyscraper` and install the package.
 4. Wait for the installation to complete.